-Carbon monoxide, the poisonous, colorless, odorless and tasteless gas responsible for more than 20,000 visits to the emergency room every year, can pose a danger from unexpected sources in your home, including fireplaces.
+Carbon monoxide, the poisonous, colorless, odorless and tasteless gas responsible for more than 20,000 visits to the emergency room every year, can pose a danger from unforeseen sources in your home, including fireplaces.

-What is a heat exchanger and why is it important?
+What is a heat exchanger and why is it critical?

-What are the indicators of a cracked heat exchanger?
+What are the signs of a cracked heat exchanger?

-How can I be sure that my heat exchanger really has failed?
+How can I be certain that my heat exchanger really has failed?

-What happens after an HVAC technician confirms a cracked heat exchanger?
+What happens after an HVAC technician identifies a cracked heat exchanger?

 If my heat exchanger has failed, do I have to replace the furnace?

 While it may end up making sense to replace the furnace instead of only the heat exchanger, that is not always the case.
 Furnace warranties can vary—most furnaces have a 10-year warranty on the heat exchanger, while some are covered for 20 years or even for the life of the furnace.
-Our technicians will help you investigate the warranty on your heat exchanger and provide all the information you need to decide if replacing the heat exchanger or the entire furnace is right for you.
+Our technicians will help you understand the warranty on your heat exchanger and provide all the information you need to decide if replacing the heat exchanger or the entire furnace is right for you.